mojtaba-eshghie/SInDi/README.md

 ---

+## Notes & limitations

-##Notes & limitations* **Numerics / domains:** For comparison, variables are assumed non-negative by default (Solidity-like).
+* **Numerics / domains:** For comparison, variables are assumed non-negative by default (Solidity-like).
 Witness generation allows strict `uint`/`int` bit-width constraints.
 * **Division:** We model `a / b` as `a * (b ** -1)` in symbolic form.
 * **Functions & arrays:** Uninterpreted unless specialized; treated as symbols (e.g., `balanceOf(user)` is a symbol `balanceOf_user`).
 * **Scope:** Focused on boolean predicates used in `require`/`assert`—not full contract semantics.

 ---

+## Contributing

-##ContributingIssues and PRs are welcome.
+Issues and PRs are welcome.
 If you add rewrite rules or parser coverage, please include targeted tests.

 ---

+## Citation (paper & code)

-##Citation (paper & code)If you use Sindi in academic work, please cite the **Sindi** paper (upcoming) and this repository.
+If you use Sindi in academic work, please cite the **Sindi** paper (upcoming) and this repository.

-* Cite our preprint report:

 ```bibtex
 @techreport{SInDi,